PFAS in Outdoor Gear

 Recent Textiles Legislation

-• New York: Senate Bill S6291A prohibits PFAS in apparel beginning December 31, 2023.
+- New York: Senate Bill S6291A originally prohibited PFAS in apparel beginning December 31, 2023 - but this was updated to begin January 1, 2025.
 Professional uniforms and outerwear intended for extreme conditions are excluded.

-• Maine: Public Law c.
-477 requires the reporting of all products containing PFAS beginning January 1, 2023, and prohibits products with PFAS from being sold in Maine effective January 1, 2030.
+- Maine: Public Law c.
+477 originally required the reporting of all products containing PFAS beginning January 1, 2023, and prohibited products with PFAS from being sold in Maine effective January 1, 2030.
+This was amended by Public Law c.
+630, with broader restrictions occuring in 2032.
 Learn more here.

 Do you offer PFAS-free products?